John Berney Crome: Early life

 John Berney Crome was born in Norwich, Norfolk, on 8 December 1794, and christened on 14 December at St George's Church, Colegate, Norwich.
-He was the eldest of the seven surviving children of John Crome (1768–1821), painter, and his wife, Phoebe Berney (also known as Pheobe Barney).
+He was the eldest of the seven surviving children of John Crome (1768–1821), painter, and his wife, Phoebe Berney (also known as Phoebe Barney).
 His father was a distinguished landscape artist and a founder of the Norwich Society of Artists.

 Realising his own educational deficiency, he determined his son should have a good education, and John Berney Crome attended Norwich School – the Grammar School - until he was eighteen.
 He was educated when Dr. Samuel Forster and the Rev. Edward Valpy were headmasters at the school.
 At the same time, with ambitions of becoming an artist, he accompanied his father on sketching expeditions.
 In 1816 he went with his school friend George Vincent, and a doctor, Benjamin Steel (who afterwards married Crome’s sister) on an excursion to Paris.